anthonyl8/easy-journal/README.md

 recorded under that day
 - view a slideshow of all recorded events
 - select an event from the past and add an "in hindsight" comment
+- when I select the quit option from the application menu, I want to be prompted to save my recorded journal to file and have the *option* to do so or not
+- when I start the application, I want to be given the *option* to load my previously recorded journal from file